 Personal Locator Beacons (PLBs): If you are on your own and you fall down a bank, or worse, who is going to find you?
 PLBs are expensive, but then, what is your life worth?
 There are important differences in the types of beacons.
 The popular and cheaper SPOT device is essentially an activity tracker and needs a relatively clear horizon to transmit a message to a satellite.
 Apparently in NZ the satellites it uses orbit closer to the horizon, so there is less chance of a signal being received.
 PLBs work by transmitting an emergency signal only when you activate them, and work with higher orbiting satellites.
 A good rundown on the difference between a PLB and an activity tracker is provided by Andrew Burfield in the TA Facebook archives.
 Outdoor Gear Lab also explains the differences and recommends some models, though you would have to be sure these will operate in NZ.
 And Mapworld has a brief summary of what is available in NZ.
 New Zealand coded 406MHz PLB beacons are legally required to be registered in NZ.
 This enables searchers to know who you are and have some information about you, including your emergency contact people if your beacon is activated, which just might help save your life.
 So if you buy a beacon second hand you should re-register it under your name.
 You can register it at beacons.org.nz, plus find plenty of information about beacons there.

-Women might like to consider two specialist items.
+For Bodily Excretions: Women might like to consider two specialist items.
 One is a pee rag as an alternative to toilet paper.
 The pros and cons seem well discussed here.
 And the other is a menstrual cup.
 Both male and female hikers might also like to consider a bag in which to put used toilet paper for those moments when you have to go in the bushes.
 Toilet paper takes a surprisingly long time to break down and there is nothing more off-putting than coming a cross an area strewn with toilet paper.
 And it gives hikers a bad name.
+The alternative is burying it properly, and you will need to do this with your poo of course.
+You can buy trowels designed for the purpose, such as the Sea to Summit one available from Bivouac in NZ at 87g, or Coghlans Backpackers Trowel at Hunting and Fishing NZ at 55g and lighter ones again outside NZ.
+A lightweight alternative and also useful for securing a tent in loose soil might be a large, convex tent peg.
+Remember to do your business well away from streams to prevent spreading gut infections.

 Suppliers in New Zealand include the Australasian outdoor chain stores Kathmandu and Macpac, with branches in many cities and their own branded gear, plus Torpedo 7, Bivouac, Outside Sports (stores in Te Anau, Queenstown, Wanaka only) and the mail order Earth Sea Sky (whose products are also carried in other stores) and Gearshop.
 Many smaller towns also have hunting and fishing stores which carry hiking gear, but it tends to be the heavier variety.
 And the Rebel Sports chain sell trail runners, often at sale prices.